psaisan/PEAKDIFF/README.md

 The data used in this example is from a 2020 study, [Seidman et al](https://pubmed.ncbi.nlm.nih.gov/32362324/), looking at epigenomic changes in the immune system cells (Kupffer) as they undergo a diet induced transformation.

 Full datase on GEO: [GSE128338](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE128338)

+## Questions

+Contact psaisan@gmail.com for remaining questions, and large data files not included in the archive